Applifting/frontend-playbook/README.md

 - Destructure **props**.
 - Avoid using **explicit types** (_FC_ or _React.FC_) for component definitions.
 For more details, [read this article](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/function_components/).
 - Use arrow functions for component definitions.
 See the [Coding](#coding) section.
+  - unless you need hoisting (e.g. Tanstack router `Route.component` definition).
+In that case we need to use function declaration.

 ### Example Component